Rainstone: Music career

 Upon completion of his master's degree in music engineering in 2003, Woo S. Rhee/RAINSTONE took his talents to New York City, where he met international music producer extraordinaire Park Jin-Young also known as J.Y.
 Park.

 Together this formidable duo collaborated in extensive pieces, producing and co-producing for artists such as G.O.D and Rain.
 But they are most notable from the success of Wonder Girls "Tell Me" and "Nobody".

-The song "Tell Me" was the lead single from the Wonder Girls' first full-length album, Nobody (Wonder Girls song)The Wonder Years, which was created in Woo S. Rhee/RAINSTONE's basement studio in Jersey with J.Y.
+The song "Tell Me" was the lead single from the Wonder Girls' first full-length album, The Wonder Years, which was created in Woo S. Rhee/RAINSTONE's basement studio in Jersey with J.Y.
 Park.
 It immediately hit #1 on various charts and received #1 on KBS's music TV series, staying at that position for 7 consecutive weeks.
 The song received a triple crown at SBS Inkigayo and won Cyworld Digital Music Awards: Song of the Month (October) ("Tell Me")[5] and 5th Korean Music Awards: Best Dance & Electronic Song Award ("Tell Me")[6].
 "Tell Me" is notable for its choreography, which was widely imitated and featured on various online video sites.[1]
 This phenomenon started the 'Girl Group Syndrome,' being the first movement for Girl Groups in the K-POP Scene.
 In 2013, Online Research Panel Korea ran a survey from June 26 to the 30th asking voters to pick the song they felt is the best idol song.
 After 21,955 votes were counted, Wonder Girls' "Tell Me" topped the list with 27% (5866 votes).